• Skip to primary navigation

 Also, make sure you wash your hands and any kitchen tools or cutting boards after handling raw fish.

-What to serve with Blackened Swordfish?
+What Side Dishes to serve with Swordfish?

+Since fish is a fairly light dinner, you may to serve with a salad or vegetables.
 Pair it with a light Butter Lettuce Salad, Red Leaf salad.
 For a vegetables side dish, Marinated Asparagus is light and full of flavor or pan fried Brussels sprouts which are sweet and spicy.

 Blackened swordfish on plate with relish and lemon

-Try these other delicious dinners:
+Try these other delicious seafood dinners:

 Please rate this recipe if you enjoyed it.
 This tells me what you like and would like to see more of.
 Thank You!